isomerpages/moe-bukitviewpri/_bvps-experience/Learn For Life Programmes/Applied Learning Program IRIS.md

 Self-directed learner (IRIS).
-Aligned to the first student outcome of the school vision, IRIS aims to develop students to be Self-Directed Learners who have strong foundations, are motivated in learning, and being reflective and innovative.</p>
+Aligned to the first student outcome of the school vision, IRIS aims to develop students to be Self-Directed Learners who have strong foundations, are motivated in learning, and being reflective and innovative.
-<p>This is achieved through the development of BVPS Learning Dispositions:
+This is achieved through the development of BVPS Learning Dispositions:
 Adaptability, Reflectiveness and Curiosity, as well as the emerging 21st Century Competencies, through the BVPS learning experiences, with activities such as Mass Brain Activities (MBA) and CodeIT!
 A common set of learning